nycmeshnet/docs/content/hardware/config.md

 You can't use the standard LiteBeam config in an LR.
 This will cause poor performance.

-Please upload this config (link to be added) and edit the device name
+Please upload [this config](../../download/lbe-LR.cfg) and edit the device name in the System tab

 ---